verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] As a teenager, your feelings are bigger than your body.
 - [ ] Music makes you slip in and out of identities.
 - [ ] What's a memory from your past that still makes you feel good.
+- [ ] I dislike walking in the rain but I'm also strongly against taking out my umbrella from my backpack.